Kabooshki/My-Programming-Language/README.md

 # My-Programming-Language
-This is a personal project that I am working to not only show off my python skills, but to learn new things along the way.
+This is a personal project that I am working to not only show off my python skills, but to learn how programming languages are made and find new ways to improve my programming skills.